 Possibly, more studies are being performed to either confirm or deny that CPAP machines lead to weight gain.
 One thing to consider with CPAP use includes the patient's diet and exercise habits to burn calories.
 It has been suggested that when you use your CPAP and no longer experience apneas during the night.
 As a result, your body doesn’t burn as many calories because it doesn't have to work to restore your airflow.

 One study found that the weight gained during CPAP therapy was lean body mass (LBM), which in contrast to an increase in fat is a positive weight gain.
-It’s associated with improving overall health and improved exercise compacity.
-Another study analyzed patients over the course of years to determine that there was no link to significant weight gain with long term CPAP use.
+It’s associated with improving overall health and improved exercise capacity.